 Unless and until we establish an alternative supplier, we will be solely dependent on our facility in Kiryat Gat, Israel for the manufacture of the clinical and commercial supply of Omisirge.
 We have completed construction on the facility in Kiryat Gat.
 The FDA completed its pre-licensing inspections and approved our facility in Kiryat Gat to manufacture commercial supplies of Omisirge.
 Such inspection resulted in no 483 observations.
 In addition, the Israeli Ministry of Health has also completed physical inspections of the facility in Kiryat Gat, Israel.
 Severe natural or other disasters, power outages, ongoing or revived hostilities or other political or economic factors could severely disrupt our manufacturing operations at our Kiryat Gat facility.
 If any event occurred that prevented us from using all or a significant portion of this facility or otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue manufacturing Omisirge for a substantial period of time in sufficient quantities, or at all.
 The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate to guarantee a sufficient continuation of supply in the event of a serious disaster or similar event.
-Although we intend to establish an alternative source supplier or manufacturing of Omisirge at acceptable commercial terms, or at all.
+Although we intend to establish an alternative source supplier or manufacturing of Omisirge at acceptable commercial supply of Omisirge, we cannot guarantee that we will be able to establish an alternative source, supplier or partner for the manufacturing of Omisirge at acceptable commercial terms, or at all.